eProsima/Integration-Service-docs/docs/use-case2.rst

 :ref:`Getting Started <getting started>` and read carefully the :ref:`Important remarks <important remarks>` section.

-To make this example work, you will require to install the :code:`SOSS-FIWARE` **System-Handle**, that you can download from the dedicated
+To make this example work, you will require to install the **SOSS-FIWARE** **System-Handle**, that you can download from the dedicated
 `SOSS-FIWARE repository <https://github.com/eProsima/SOSS-FIWARE/tree/feature/xtypes-support>`__.
-Clone it into the workspace where you have :code:`integration service` installed:
+Clone it into the workspace where you have *eProsima Integration-Service* installed:

 .. code-block:: bash